nc-fortiss/2024-nc-hackathon-AstroSpikes/scripts/README.md

 ## Overview
-The `cron_start_training.sh` script automates the detection and processing of new Git tags with the pattern `RUNxxx` (where `xxx` are alphanumeric characters and underscores).
-Make sure to make your tag unique!
-It is designed to monitor a specific Git branch and trigger training or other predefined tasks whenever it encounters an unprocessed tag.
+The `cron_start_training.sh` script automates the detection and processing of all Git tags in a repository that match the pattern `RUNXXX` (or `RUN[0-9A-Za-z_]*` for extended tag names).
+It ensures no duplicate processing by maintaining a log of processed tags.
+The script is designed to consider **all tags across the repository** instead of limiting itself to a single branch.

 This script is intended to be run periodically using `crontab`.